keristyh/crewmates/README.md

 Submitted by: **Keristy Huynh**

-This web app: **Create Crewmate and find your crewmate in the gallery!**
+This web app: **Create crewmates and find your crew in the gallery!**

 Time spent: **9** hours spent in total